attachmentsme/developer-blog/quantified-site.md

 ![Graphite in Nagios](./images/quantified-site/graphite-nagios.png)

 StatsD/Graphite is an invaluable tool for detecting bugs in production.
-On a few occasions, we've released a major production bug and immediately detected it based on a graph spiking or zeroing out.
+On a few occasions, we've released a major production issue and immediately detected it based on a graph spiking or zeroing-out.

 Our Metrics Dashboard
 ---------------------